-- Tighten the terminal bolt securely. - Apply a small amount grease to the terminal so that grease should not close two breather holes [A] for switch diaphragm.
+- Tighten the terminal bolt securely. - Apply a small amount grease to the terminal so that grease should not close the holes [A] of the switch cover.

 Exploded View 8-2

 Engine Removal/Installation 8-4

 Engine Removal 8-4

-Engine Installation 8-7

 8-2 ENGINE REMOVAL/INSTALLATION